ATAS (Academic Technology Approval Scheme)

 ATAS is a certificate issued by the (FCO) Foreign and Commonwealth Office which gives you security clearance to study certain subject areas in the UK.
 These subject areas relate to where the knowledge gained may have application in the development or delivery of weapons of mass destruction (for example, certain science subjects, mathematics, engineering, technology or medicine).

-An ATAS certificate will be required as part of your visa application if you intend to study in the UK on a course for 6 months or more that is ATAS attracting.
+An ATAS certificate will be required as part of your visa application if you intend to study in the UK that is ATAS attracting.
 This is not limited to the Tier 4 visa category but is a requirement of any person holding any visa with limited leave in the UK.

 Who does not require an ATAS?